 - Aging Worker Initiative Demonstration Projects: Evaluation.
 ExpandIn the Aging Worker Initiative, the U.S. Department of Labor funded ten grantees to develop effective models for serving older workers through the public workforce system.
 SPR’s multiyear implementation and outcome evaluation reviewed ten demonstration projects designed to improve the capacity of regional education and workforce training systems to serve workers fifty-five years of age and older.
 The study was informed by multiple site visits to each demonstration project as well as by the collection and analysis of client-level data on participant characteristics and outcomes.
 As a result of this study, SPR developed a model of the features of effective programs serving older workers and noted that a significant proportion of older workers wanted services to support rapid reentry into the workforce, rather than participation in occupational skills training.
 Interim Report and Final Report.

 - Alternatives to Improve Elderly Access to SNAP: Evaluation.
-ExpandSPR along with our subcontractor Mathematica Policy Research, is currently conducting this evaluation on behalf of the Department of Agriculture’s Food and Nutrition Service (FNS) to enable FNS to better understand how to maximize elder (60+) access to SNAP.
-This evaluation has four key components: an exploratory study consisting of a review of the existing SNAP literature and interviews with FNS regional staff and key SNAP experts; a study of State interventions, based primarily on in-person interviews with State SNAP administrators from 10 States; a study of elder participant perspectives, based on in-person interviews and focus groups with over 200 elder SNAP participants, non-participating applicants, and eligible non-participants in the same States; and a quantitative analysis of the effect of various interventions designed to increase elder SNAP access.
+ExpandSPR along with our subcontractor Mathematica Policy Research, conducted this evaluation on behalf of the Department of Agriculture’s Food and Nutrition Service (FNS) to enable FNS to better understand how to maximize elder (60+) access to SNAP.
+This evaluation had four key components: an exploratory study consisting of a review of the existing SNAP literature and interviews with FNS regional staff and key SNAP experts; a study of State interventions, based primarily on in-person interviews with State SNAP administrators from 10 States; a study of elder participant perspectives, based on in-person interviews and focus groups with over 200 elder SNAP participants, non-participating applicants, and eligible non-participants in the same States; and a quantitative analysis of the effect of various interventions designed to increase elder SNAP access.

 - America’s Promise Job Driven Grant Program: Evaluation.
 ExpandThe America’s Promise Job Driven Grant Program: Evaluation examines the approaches taken by 23 regional grantee partnerships.
 Each grantee consists of a regional workforce partnership designed to provide a pipeline of workers to fill existing job openings, meet existing employer needs for expansion, fuel the talent needs of entrepreneurs, and attract more jobs from overseas.
 These partnerships create sector-based career pathways for H1-B positions and offer tuition-free training to meet the needs of workers and businesses.